Rose-STL-Lab/SimulCost-Bench/README.md

 ## Introduction

-**SimulCost** is a cost-aware benchmark and toolkit for evaluating how well LLM agents tune *simulation parameters* under realistic computational budgets.
-Unlike prior evaluations that focus on correctness (and sometimes token cost) while implicitly treating tool usage as “free,” SimulCost explicitly measures **both**: (1) whether a proposed configuration meets an accuracy target and (2) how much **simulation compute** it consumes.
+SimulCost is a cost-aware benchmark and toolkit for evaluating how well LLM agents tune simulation parameters under realistic computational budgets.
+Unlike prior evaluations that focus on correctness (and sometimes token cost) while implicitly treating tool usage as “free,” SimulCost explicitly measures both: (1) whether a proposed configuration meets an accuracy target and (2) how much simulation compute it consumes.

-The benchmark covers **12 physics simulators** across fluid dynamics, solid mechanics, and plasma physics, with **single-round** (one-shot initial guess) and **multi-round** (trial-and-error with feedback) settings.
-Tool cost is defined in a **platform-independent** way (analytical cost models / FLOPs) to make results reproducible and comparable.
+The benchmark covers 12 physics simulators across fluid dynamics, solid mechanics, and plasma physics, with single-round (one-shot initial guess) and multi-round (trial-and-error with feedback) settings.
+Tool cost is defined in a platform-independent way (analytical cost models / FLOPs) to make results reproducible and comparable.

 ![SimulCost Overview](assets/overview_v4.webp)